HussamAdil/Ayat/README.md

 - Update preview file. ✅

 ## How to configure notification timer

 Go to File -> select -> preference -> settings

+- Search for "Ayat" then set your own language :

+## How to configure notification timer

+Go to File -> select -> preference -> settings

 - Search for "Ayat" then set your own timer:

-    - Default value is 20 minutes.
+    - Default value is 30 minutes.

-    - Minimum value of 20 minutes between the next notification

-    - Maximum value 180 minutes [ 3 hours ]

       ![image info](./images/preview.gif)